Ghulam-Rabbani-Azeem/Data_Engineering_Project/README.md

   - **Yearly Energy Data**: Highlights renewable energy trends on an annual basis.

 ---
 ## Technologies Used

 - **Dash**: Framework for building interactive web-based applications.
 - **Plotly**: Library for creating dynamic and detailed visualizations.
 - **Dash Bootstrap Components**: Provides responsive and aesthetic UI styling.
 ---
-## How to Run the Dashboard

-Run the following command to start the dashboard:

-# Command to execute the dashboard
+## Command to execute the dashboard
 python dashboard.py
 ## Author
 This project is done by Ghulam Rabbani